gravitational/teleport/docs/4.0/aws_oss_guide.md

 **Which Services can I use Teleport with?**

-You can use Teleport for all the services that you can SSH into.
+You can use Teleport for all the services that you would SSH into.
 This guide is focused on EC2.
 We have a short blog post on using Teleport with [EKS](https://gravitational.com/blog/teleport-aws-eks/).
-We plan to expand the guide based on feedback but will plan to add
+We plan to expand the guide based on feedback but will plan to add instructions for the below.

 - RDS
 - Detailed EKS